 The air was cluttered with fluttering cards, bouncing cue balls, and flying game chips.

-And suddenly, in all of this chaos, the ceiling above Bendetto’s head began to glow and a chilling draft of wind filled the room.
+And suddenly, in the middle of this chaos, the ceiling above Bendetto’s head began to glow and a chilling draft of wind filled the room.

 White glowing chains slithered out from the pools of light.
-There were three figures riding down on them, but Bendetto was in no position to pay attention.
+Three figures rode down on them, but Bendetto was in no position to pay attention.
 This was because the chains started raining down into the crowd.
 They acted like bullets, shooting through the bodies of patrons left and right without dispute.
 Bendetto himself was shoved to the side as one of his bodyguards was felled by a chain that went straight through his gut.

 A shrill laugh resounded from one of the three that were still riding down on the chains: “That’s what you filth get!
 And you damn peacekeepers!
 How dare you call yourselves Ophiuchians!”

-As soon as that shout hit the air, the peacekeeper who was still pinned on top of Bruno was impaled by a chain.
+As soon as that shout hit the air, the last peacekeeper was impaled by a chain.

-Screams resounded as the patrons started scrambling to the door leading to the entrance hall.
-Something was off about that route—Bendetto could tell.
+Screams resounded as the patrons scrambled to the door leading to the entrance hall.
+But something was off about that route—Bendetto could tell.
 It was an intuition—an instinct—he’d developed since serving on the eastern front during the Reservoir War.

 It was a trap.

 But it was too late to warn them.
 A group had already fled through the doors.
-As soon as the group stepped past the threshold that was glowing with pale tangerine light, they disappeared.
-And they reappeared tumbling out from the glowing light from the ceiling.
+As soon as they stepped past the threshold that was glowing with pale tangerine light, they disappeared.
+And reappeared tumbling out from the glowing light from the ceiling.
 Their bodies cracked against the floor, the billiard tables, the roulette tables, and the island bar at the center of the room.
-Those who were dashing towards the door scrambled away from it, only to be picked off by the mask-wearing dealer who was now firing into the crowd from on top of the island bar and by the chains that were still pelting down.
+Those who were dashing towards the door scrambled away, only to be picked off by the mask-wearing dealer who was now firing into the crowd from on top of the island bar and by the chains still pelting down.

 Bendetto hadn’t fired a conductor in some time, but it was all muscle memory.
-He aimed to the best of his abilities and fired.
-A tangerine vitae ray hurtled out from the conductor towards the descending trio, only to be obstructed by a collection of white luminescent steel bars that came from nowhere.
+He aimed and fired.
+A blood-orange vitae ray hurtled out from the conductor towards the descending trio, only to be obstructed by a collection of luminescent steel bars that came from nowhere.
 There was a fiery explosion upon impact, causing smoke to unfurl in the air.

 Bendetto got on his knees below the smoke and, with several of his bodyguards behind him, began to crawl his way towards the staircase at the very back of the casino.

-Just as he neared it, however, another collection of white steel beams bulleted the ground in front of him blocking his path.
+Just as he neared the staircase, however, another collection of steel beams bulleted the ground in front of him blocking his path.
 Bendetto froze, glanced back at his men, heart racing.